April 2007 nor'easter: Impact

 High winds during the storm prevented emergency medical services from using helicopters for evacuation of the injured at the Virginia Tech massacre.

 The Internal Revenue Service delayed by two days the deadline for tax filing for victims of the nor'easter.

 While filing for federal disaster relief, acting governor Codey of New Jersey indicated that the storm caused $180 million in property damage in New Jersey, making it the second-worst rain storm in its history, after Hurricane Floyd.
+In addition, New Hampshire received $30.5 million in aid following the storm, the most aid received for any storm in state history.